Free Website Content - What is Creative Commons?

 copyrights restrict the rights of others from modifying

 or distributing copywritten works.
-Creative Commons licenses
+Creative Commons

-with respect to specific copywritten works.
+want in place with respect to specific copywritten works.

 How Creative Commons Works

-Creators login to the Creative Commons System and select
+Creators login to the Creative Commons System and

-what restrictions, attributes or modifications they wish
+select what restrictions, attributes or modifications

-to assign to their creative works.
+they wish to assign to their creative works.

 The Creative Commons site will then produce